FireDynamics/LectureFireSimulation/book/content/overview/01_overview.md

 * The script also contains exercises for all topics, with and without solution paths, but always with a result or the possibility of validating your solution.
 * Do not print out the script or save it elsewhere.
 This way you have the latest version, which is continuously improved and supplemented with content.
 * The script will always remain freely accessible.
-* The lecture notes and exercises are designed for **FDS version 6.7.5**, and thus may not be valid / reproducable for other versions.
+* The lecture notes and exercises are designed for **FDS version 6.7.5**, and thus may not be valid / reproducible for other versions.

 ## Contributors